beesofknowledge/bok-site/docs/faqs.md

 About an hour each.

+## Why is it so dark at night?

+Try the exposure slider on the graphics page in options.
+It may or may not help.

 ## What happens when my health goes down to zero?

 If you take enough damage to have zero health you will become unconscious.
 You will remain unconscious for three minutes unless you are revived by another player or press the respawn button.
 Supporters and Wardens can use heals to revive you, but others must use smelling salts.